-Ensure the prerequisites listed in Section 9.1.1 are satisfied.
+Ensure the prerequisites listed in Preparing for a Role Transition are satisfied.
 In addition, the following prerequisites must be met for a switchover:

-- For switchovers involving a physical standby database, verify that the primary database is open and that Redo Apply is active on the standby database.
-See Section 8.3, "Applying Redo Data to Physical Standby Databases" for more information about Redo Apply. - For switchovers involving a logical standby database, verify both the primary and standby database instances are open and that SQL Apply is active.
-See Section 8.4, "Applying Redo Data to Logical Standby Databases" for more information about SQL Apply.
+- For switchovers involving a physical standby database, verify that the primary database is open and that Redo Apply is active on the standby database. - For switchovers involving a logical standby database, verify that both the primary and standby database instances are open and that SQL Apply is active.